sillsdev/web-languagedepot/README.md

 Select *Default bootstrap file* and browse to `web-languageforge-api/tests/TestConfig.php`

 #### Running the tests ####
 In a terminal, `gulp test-php`.
+This will setup a test environment and run the tests.

 To test with debug info `gulp test-php --debug true`

 To test with code coverage `gulp test-php --coverage true`.
-This will generate test coverage report in `tests/CodeCoverage/index.html`.
+This will generate test coverage report in `tests/CodeCoverage/api/index.html`.

 To run tests in PhpStorm, browse to the project view, right-click `tests` folder and select `Run 'tests'`.